Marks & Spencer: Mainland Europe

 The company reopened its store in Paris on 24 November 2011, following the launch of a new French website on 11 October 2011.
 A new store opened on 17 April 2013 in Kalverstraat in Amsterdam, Netherlands, more than 10 years after closure of the previous store.
-On 17 September 2013 the British ambassador to the Netherlands, Sir Geoffrey Adams, opened the first Dutch Marks & Spencer Food pilot store at a BP petrol station in Bijleveld beside the A12 motorway.
-There are over 300 stores in some 40 overseas locations.
+On 17 September 2013, the British ambassador to the Netherlands, Sir Geoffrey Adams, opened the first Dutch Marks & Spencer Food pilot store at a BP petrol station in Bijleveld beside the A12 motorway.
+There are more than 300 stores in some 40 overseas locations.

 In the Netherlands, as of 2015, M&S had a supermarket in the expensive Kalverstraat shopping street in Amsterdam, as well as a larger store including clothing in The Hague.
 A number of BP petrol stations in the Western area of the Netherlands included M&S convenience food stores.
 In 2016, M&S was due to open a much larger store in Amsterdam, with a direct underground link to a new metro station.
-However, in November 2016 the company announced that they were closing all of their stores on the European mainland, something that did not actually happen.
+However, in November 2016, the company announced that they would be closing all of their stores on the European mainland, something that did not actually happen.
 Nevertheless, they closed both of their stores in the Netherlands.

 Marks & Spencer owns 51 stores in Turkey as of 2022.
 Fiba Retail is the sole agent authorised to open Marks & Spencer stores in Turkey and Ukraine region.

 In September 2021, M&S confirmed the closure of 11 stores in France and ended its partnership with SFH, saying it was "near impossible for us to serve fresh and chilled products to customers" following the UK's exit from the European Union.
 The company would still operate nine smaller stores in or near major travel hubs.

 Asia

-In the Philippines, the Rustans Group of Companies serves as the official franchise partner.
+In the Philippines, the Rustan Group of Companies serves as the official franchise partner through its subsidiary, Stores Specialists Inc. (SSI).
+In February 2026, Marks & Spencer announced that it would transition to a new franchisee in the Philippines, with its contract with SSI set to end in May 2026.
+On 8 June 2026, Marks & Spencer signed a new franchise agreement with PT Mitra Adiperkasa Tbk in the Philippines.
+It will activated by the end of the year.

 On 11 November 2013, Marks & Spencer announced "that it is set to have about 80 stores open in the [Indian] region by 2016 as part of its strategy to become a leading international, multichannel retailer" with partner Reliance Retail.
 It opened a flagship store in Bandra in Mumbai.
 M&S sales of lingerie accounts for more than a fifth of the sales in the Indian market, with total lingerie sales increasing by a third during the last six months of 2013.
-In May 2014 Marks & Spencer announced that their intention was now to open 100 stores in the country by 2016.
+In May 2014, Marks & Spencer announced that their intention was now to open 100 stores in the country by 2016.

 Stores in the territories of Hong Kong and Macau were sold in early 2018 to Al-Futtaim Group, a Dubai-based long-term franchise partner.